Forecasting Constraints on Cosmology and Modified Gravitational-wave Propagation by Combining Strongly Lensed Gravitational Waves and Galaxy Surveys: Simulation

 Figure \ref{fig:waveform_PE} shows an example of the posterior samples from joint PE for lensed GW signals.
 We can see that, in spite of moderate degeneracy, the true $d_L^{\rm GW}$ and $y$ are well recovered, and their marginalized posteriors generally follow Gaussian distribution.
 We can therefore obtained the observables and their uncertainties from the mean and the standard deviation of the posterior samples, respectively.

 For the ET+CE network, however, the waveform parameter estimation is computationally expensive given a large event number.
-We thus perform Fisher matrix analysis to forecast the uncertainty of the waveform parameters for the ET+CE events, which is given by the square root of the diagonal elements of the covariance matrix $\mathbf{\Sigma}^{ii}$.
+We thus perform Fisher matrix analysis to forecast the uncertainty of the waveform parameters for the ET+CE events, which is given by the square root of the diagonal elements of the covariance matrix $\mathbf{\Sigma}^{ii}$ \cite{PhysRevD.46.5236,PhysRevD.49.2658}.
 The Fisher matrix is the inverse of the covariance matrix, constructed by $(\mathbf{\Sigma}^{ij})^{-1}=\langle \partial \tilde{h}/\partial\phi_i| \partial\tilde{h}/\partial\phi_j \rangle$.
 We numerically compute the partial derivatives of the waveform by finite differencing.
 The joint Fisher matrix for the two lensed GW signals is the sum of the Fisher matrices for the individual signals.
+Note that our ET+CE forecasts cannot be compared to our LVK forecasts directly, since we use Fisher matrix to approximate parameter errors for ET+CE instead of Bayesian inference.